mdda/mdda.github.io/_posts/AI/2015-08-16-sg-futurists-presentation.md

 ---
-Commercial Side

-*   It feels like...
-'X' wants AI to 'Y'
-    -   IBM : Sell to Enterprise
-    -   Apple : Magic
-    -   Baidu : be Functional
-    -   Facebook : be your Friend

-    -   Google : Happen

----
 Conclusions

 *   Great strides being made
 *   AI Effect is a problem
     +   Don't even know the right questions to ask
 *   Deep Learning frontier is being pushed by competitions
-    +   Need to figure out competitive 'thinking' data/interactions (rather than 1 per researcher)
+    +   Need to figure out competitive 'thinking' data/interactions